GreenteaOS/Caramel/README.md

 >
 > *Windows 7 is still supported or may have technical support being provided*

-We assume that **none** of the contributors had the right to utilize *any* of the "server", "beta" or other editions beyound the desktop ones.
+We assume that **none** of the contributors had the right to utilize *any* of the "server", "beta" or other editions beyond the desktop ones.

 > [!NOTE]
 >